About

 Biography

 Kim Harding is an Australian visual artist living and working on a fine wool merino farm near Mudgee, NSW.
 Her representational oil paintings reflect a deep interest in memory, domestic life, pattern, and the emotional resonance of ordinary objects.
-Her practice is grounded in observation and intuition, capturing the quiet drama of everyday moments.

-Kim’s creative roots trace back to a remote childhood spent in Far North Queensland and on Busuanga Island in the Philippines, formative years that fostered her imagination, love of solitude, and early passion for drawing.
+Kim’s creative roots trace back to a remote childhood spent in Far North Queensland and then on Busuanga Island in the Philippines, formative years that fostered her imagination, love of solitude, and early passion for drawing.
 After returning to Australia, she studied Graphic Design and later ran her own successful design business, skills that now inform the structure and composition of her visual art.

 Alongside her studio practice, she teaches one-day painting workshops, with new sessions scheduled for late 2025.
 She welcomes commissions and is open to collaboration with curators, collectors, and fellow artists.